Close Banner

 Where to Stay in San Diego - Hyatt Regency Mission Bay

 Nearby Ocean Beach is a great spot to visit.
 It has a beachfront amusement park.
 You can explore tide pools, a pier and walk or ride on paved pathways along the beach.
-The Hyatt Regency Mission Bay Spa & Marina (as low as $250 a night) is located in the marina near Sea World and offers three heated pools and multiple waterslides.
-It's about a 15-minute walk to Mission beach.
+The Hyatt Regency Mission Bay Spa & Marina (as low as $357 a night) is located in the marina near Sea World and offers three heated pools and multiple waterslides.
+It's about a 15-minute walk to Mission Beach.
 It's a good option for families of four or fewer members.

 Where to Stay in San Diego - Hyatt Regency Mission Bay